Focused Update of the Valvular Heart Disease Guideline Released

 The focused update is intended to help health care providers prevent symptoms, disability and premature death in patients with valve disease.
 “A heart murmur often is detected on physical examination many years before symptoms appear and should prompt further evaluation with an echocardiogram.
 Careful periodic monitoring and medical therapy result in better long term outcomes because patients have valve replacement at the right time; not too soon and not too late,” said Catherine M. Otto, MD, FACC, co-chair of the writing committee and professor of medicine at the University of Washington in Seattle.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Anticoagulants, Platelet Aggregation Inhibitors, Anticoagulants, Fibrinolytic Agents, Platelet Aggregation Inhibitors, Aortic Valve Stenosis, Aortic Valve, Atrial Fibrillation, Anticoagulants, Perioperative Period, Cardiovascular Surgical Procedures, Endocarditis, Mitral Valve Insufficiency, Mitral Valve, Heart Valve Prosthesis, Heart Valve Diseases, Heart Defects, Congenital, Thrombosis, Transcatheter Aortic Valve Replacement, Heart Valve Prosthesis, Catheters, Heart Valve Diseases